Brown Miller Wealth Management LLC Invests $230,000 in The Blackstone Group Inc. (NYSE:BX)

 The Blackstone Group (NYSE:BX) last issued its quarterly earnings data on Wednesday, October 28th.
 The asset manager reported $0.63 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.57 by $0.06.
 The business had revenue of $3.03 billion during the quarter, compared to the consensus estimate of $1.42 billion.
 During the same quarter last year, the company earned $0.58 EPS.
 The Blackstone Group’s revenue for the quarter was up 74.8% on a year-over-year basis.
 Research analysts forecast that The Blackstone Group Inc. will post 2.45 EPS for the current fiscal year.

 Several analysts recently commented on the stock.
+Zacks Investment Research raised shares of The Blackstone Group from a “hold” rating to a “buy” rating and set a $66.00 price objective on the stock in a research report on Tuesday, January 12th.
+Oppenheimer raised shares of The Blackstone Group from a “market perform” rating to an “outperform” rating and set a $58.00 price objective on the stock in a research report on Thursday, October 29th.
 Piper Sandler assumed coverage on shares of The Blackstone Group in a research report on Thursday, January 14th.
 They set an “overweight” rating and a $71.00 price objective on the stock.
-Zacks Investment Research raised shares of The Blackstone Group from a “hold” rating to a “buy” rating and set a $66.00 price objective on the stock in a research report on Tuesday, January 12th.
-BMO Capital Markets increased their price objective on shares of The Blackstone Group from $50.00 to $51.00 and gave the company a “market perform” rating in a research report on Thursday, October 29th.
-Oppenheimer raised shares of The Blackstone Group from a “market perform” rating to an “outperform” rating and set a $58.00 price objective on the stock in a research report on Thursday, October 29th.
-Finally, Morgan Stanley increased their price objective on shares of The Blackstone Group from $68.00 to $78.00 and gave the company an “overweight” rating in a research report on Tuesday.
+Morgan Stanley increased their price objective on shares of The Blackstone Group from $68.00 to $78.00 and gave the company an “overweight” rating in a research report on Tuesday.
+Finally, BMO Capital Markets increased their price objective on shares of The Blackstone Group from $50.00 to $51.00 and gave the company a “market perform” rating in a research report on Thursday, October 29th.
 Four equities research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company.
 The company has an average rating of “Buy” and a consensus price target of $62.73.

 About The Blackstone Group